 The Walt Disney World Theme Parks

-There are 4 theme parks at Walt Disney World, each with its unique ambiance.
-All 4 parks are large and have traditionally taken a minimum of 2 days to complete.
-The majority of attractions have now reopened, but some shows and evening entertainment remain suspended.
+There are four theme parks at Walt Disney World, each with its unique ambiance.
+All four parks are large and have traditionally taken a minimum of 2 days to complete.
+Most attractions have now reopened, but some shows and evening entertainment remain suspended.
 Additional entertainment will return throughout 2022.

 Admission to all parks is with a park reservation and a valid ticket.
 You will not be allowed access without both of these in place.
 Currently, a limited park hopping option is available after 2 pm.

 It is essential to download and access the My Disney Experience App, where you will find park maps and up-to-date information.

 The Magic Kingdom was the first theme park to open in Walt Disney World on the 1st of October 1971.
 Today it is the most popular theme park in the World.
 Visit our Guide to the Magic Kingdom for further information.

 Epcot opened on October 1st, 1982.
 It covers 300 acres and is twice the size of the Magic Kingdom.

 Epcot was undergoing a multi-year enhancement project before resort closure.
 The project includes many new attractions but also the closure of some historic attractions.
 Several changes have been made to these plans, including delayed or canceled construction projects.
 However, you will encounter significant building work when you visit.

 You can learn more about Epcot in our Beginners Guide.